mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Practitioner data used in stage one of analysis along with themes from the literature review to identify themes for possible analysis.

+The process of writing interview questions and the conversational process of semi-structured interviews helped expose new streams of thought, that which while present in existing researched helped bring them into clearer focus.

 The interviews were semi-structured allowing me to ask follow up questions to gain more detail on areas of interest.

 The chosen interviewees represented a certain diversity in audience however as these interview are limited in number, resulting data are also explore in relation to existing research and no broad claims are made from this data alone.